scheb/2fa/Resources/doc/providers/totp.md

 ## How it works

-This authenticator is similar and compatible with [Google Authenticator](google.md).
-The configuration process is
-identical: a secret code and parameters are associated to the user.
+The [TOTP authenticator](https://en.wikipedia.org/wiki/Time-based_One-time_Password_algorithm) is similar and compatible with [Google Authenticator](google.md).
+The configuration process is identical: a secret code and parameters are associated to the user.
 Users can add that code to the application on their mobile.
 The app will generate a numeric code from it that changes after a period of time.

 The main difference is that several parameters can be customized: